Antony-Nathish/Multithreaded-Download/README.md

-# Multithreaded-Download
-Multithreaded Download Manager is a high-performance application that accelerates file downloads by splitting files into multiple segments and downloading them concurrently using threads.
-It supports HTTP range requests, handles redirects, detects file metadata automatically, and merges downloaded parts into a single file.
+Multithreaded Download Manager

+A high-performance download manager that speeds up file downloads by splitting files into multiple parts and downloading them concurrently using threads.
+It supports HTTP range requests, handles redirects, detects file metadata automatically, and merges all parts into a single file.

+Features

+Multithreaded downloading

+Faster downloads using parallel connections

+Automatic file name and extension detection

+HTTP redirect handling

+Merging downloaded segments into one file

+Technologies Used

+Java / Python (update as per your project)

+Multithreading

+HTTP Networking

+File Handling

+How to Use

+Provide a valid download URL

+The file is split into parts

+Threads download parts simultaneously

+All parts are merged into one file

+Author

+Antony